Twc Full Logo Horizontal Negative

 • Read more

 Also, in 2018, we partnered with the award-winning Bruny Island Long Weekend experience.
 Adding this walk to our portfolio springboarded a whole new collection of 'Long Weekend Walks'.
-Designed as an all-round three-day escape, our Long Weekend collection now includes walks on Bruny Island, Bay of Fires, Great Ocean Road, and Tasman Peninsula.
+Designed as an all-round three-day escape, our Long Weekend collection now includes walks at Bruny Island, Bay of Fires, Great Ocean Road, and Three Capes.

 In 2018, the decision was made to centralise our not-for-profit efforts with the formation of the Tasmanian Walking Company Foundation.
 The Foundation was officially launched in June 2020 on World Environment Day with a commitment to raising $1 million to support community and environmental causes that align with our values.
 Learn more about our sustainability and community values here.